AllLeadershipTherapistsAdmissions

 Education: PhD, MSW, LCSW.
 Assistant Professor in the School of Social Work at the University of North Carolina at Charlotte.
 She possesses a Doctor of Philosophy degree in Curriculum and Instruction, Urban Education specialization at UNC Charlotte, a Master's degree in Social Work (University of North Carolina Chapel Hill), a Bachelor of Arts in Psychology (University of North Carolina Charlotte).

-Student Living Director-Geneva Campus
+Student Living Director - South Campus

 Scottie Wilson